 The film opens with a dramatic space mission going wrong, but luckily this is actually pre-ordained, kind of, so not to worry.
-In fact, there is no need to worry about anything as we are quickly shown documentary style footage of really old people talking about the current events which occurred when they were young, effectively telling us that there is a happy ending and that our hero COOP saves the day.
+In fact, there is no need to worry about anything as we are quickly shown documentary style footage of really old people talking about current events that occurred when they were young, effectively telling us that there is a happy ending and that our hero COOP saves the day.

-Nevertheless, we begin with Coop bonding with his two kids – one a young, intelligent and soon to have serious daddy issues girl called MURPH and the other a moody little brat called TOM.
+Nevertheless, we begin with Coop bonding with his two kids – one, a young, intelligent and soon to have serious daddy issues girl called MURPH, and the other a moody little brat called TOM.